medialab/minet/README.md

 on the Crowdtangle API and by platform.

 positional arguments:
   column                                          Name of the column containing the URL in the CSV file. file                                            CSV file containing the inquired URLs.

 optional arguments:
   -h, --help                                      show this help message and exit --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
 Defaults to 6.
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
+  --posts POSTS                                   Path to a file containing the retrieved posts.
+  --sort-by {date,subscriber_count,total_interactions}
+                                                  How to sort retrieved posts.
+Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
   --total TOTAL                                   Total number of HTML documents.
 Necessary if you want to display a finite progress indicator.

 examples: